-Titan’s VIP door-to-door travel service collects you from home, for your journey to Chester and the Crowne Plaza Hotel (4T).
+Titan’s VIP door-to-door travel service collects you from home, for your journey to the Crowne Plaza Chester (4T).
 We aim for you to arrive at the hotel between 4pm and 5pm, with tea available on arrival.
-There is time to relax before dinner tonight (included glass of wine), which is followed by entertainment.
+There is time to relax before dinner tonight (including a glass of wine), which is followed by entertainment.
 Evening meals are usually taken by all hotel guests in a function room throughout their stay.

 Christmas Eve - Chester

 Today you are free to make your own acquaintance with the city or to join in with a guided walking tour of Chester, organised by our hotel.
 Perhaps take a stroll into the town to view the magnificent cathedral, stop by at Chester’s many and varied shops to pick up a last-minute gift or follow the footsteps of Roman soldiers on a patrol of the city walls, the most complete city wall circuit in the country.
 From these battlements, enjoy beautiful views over the city including the much photographed Eastgate clock and the tower where Charles I stood to watch the Battle of Rowton Moor.
-Following lunch at our hotel, you are free to relax.
-The evening begins with dinner, followed by entertainment.
+Later, we head to the Storyhouse Theatre for some classic Christmas fun at the pantomime.

 Christmas Day - Chester